GUIDE 2025

 • Deliver the feedback during the end of the shift so the person can leave for home afterward

 • Have tissues on hand.
-This acknowledges that you understand their emotions and gives the other individual a chance to collect themselves.
+This acknowledges that you understand their emotions and allows others to collect themselves.

-• Know that you will have to meet the person again once they have calmed down.
+• You will have to meet the person again once they have calmed down.

 What is the purpose of employee feedback?

-Employee feedback has multiple benefits; the biggest purpose is to improve employee performance.
+Employee feedback has multiple benefits; the most significant purpose is to improve employee performance.

 Aside from this, the other benefits include: